FaizahMalik/cfg-games-project/README.md

   - The main logic of the game can be found here.
 This file is imported into main.py
 - #### main.py
   - This is where the game is run from.
+- #### test_main.py
+  - Thia is the file with the unit tests for the main.py file.
+Instructions on how to run the tests are at the bottom of the file, as well as at the bottom of the main.py file.
 - #### test_levels.py
-  - This is where you will find the unit tests we have written for our main.py file, instructions on how to run the tests are at the bottom of the file
+  - This is where you will find the unit tests we have written for our levels.py file, instructions on how to run the tests are at the bottom of the file
 - #### test_turtle_window.py
   - Here you will find the unit tests we have written for the turtle_window.py file, instructions on how to run the tests are at the bottom of the file
 - #### turtle_window.py